Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

   - A supervisor actor restarts any agent that fails.
 - **Cloud Native**:
   - Each agent runs in a container, managed by Kubernetes.
-  - CI/CD automates updates to the chatbot’s language model.
+  - CI/CD automates updates to the chatbot's language model.
   - Observability tools monitor response times and error rates.
 - **Cloud-First**:
-  - Use a cloud provider’s natural language processing service to power the chatbot.
+  - Use a cloud provider's natural language processing service to power the chatbot.
   - Store customer data in a cloud database for scalability.
 - **Outcome**: A scalable, resilient AI system that handles thousands of inquiries, recovers from failures, and improves over time.